 Baby Einstein Magic Touch Piano

 The perfect first piano for your little one.
-This piano toy magically plays music at the touch of your baby’s fingertips, no buttons involved!
-This music making toy can help your baby tune into different rhythmic patterns at a young age along with color coordination.
+This piano toy magically plays music at the touch of your baby’s fingertips, with no buttons involved!
+This music-making toy can help your baby tune into different rhythmic patterns at a young age along with color coordination.
 There are color-coded notes that match the wooden keys.
 It includes 3 sheets of music and up to 6 different songs, or create your own!
 This is a great gift for ages 6 months and up.

 Melissa and Doug Geometric Stacker